 Photo of WA Trustees Left to right, front row: Alan Bell, Gorden Seavey, H. Arnold Wilder.
 Back row: Austin Fletcher, Maurice Huckins, Allister MacDougall, John Kimball, Dick Hall, ?, Dana Fletcher, John Abbot.

 The Wilder family moved to Westford in 1923 from New Hampshire, with Henry Arnold Wilder (1909-2009) graduating from Westford Academy in 1927.
 Arnold was a mechanical engineer and active Freemason.
 Before working at Raytheon, he worked at the local Abbot Worsted Company between 1935 and 1956 and the Wright and Fletcher General Store between 1928 and 1934.
 A railroad enthusiast, he was involved with the National Railroad Enthusiasts and Locomotive Historical Society.
 He was later a member of the Westford Historical Commission and a Trustee of Westford Academy.
 Arnold was the town’s oldest man in 2009.
 School or class colors are not known for this time, while the ring itself is gold.

 WA Football Pin

 The WA football pin is from between 1946 and 1947.
 It shows the team colors being maroon and gray in those years.
-The team colors would become black and white by the late 1950s, before going back to today’s maroon and gray starting in 1959 with the introduction of the Grey Ghost mascot.
-There was no known WA mascot in the 1940s, with first known being the short-lived Black Knight in the late 1950s.
+The team colors would become black and white by the late 1950s, before going back to today’s maroon and gray (Grey Ghost) starting in 1959.

 The pin is felt with a leather “football” on the front and safety pin on the reverse.
 It was made in the USA by The Felt Crafters of Plainstow, NH, whose slogan was “Always Something New.”
 Cynthia Cook Winterhalter of Ashland, MA, donated the pin in 2012.